Copyright Act 1842: Library deposit and registration

-One copy of any book printed after the Act came into force was to be submitted within one month of publication to the British Museum, at the expense of the publisher.
+One copy of any book printed after the act came into force was to be submitted within one month of publication to the British Museum, at the expense of the publisher.
 The Bodleian Library, Cambridge University Library, the Advocates' Library and the Trinity College Library, Dublin, were all empowered to demand copies, which were to be delivered within a month of receiving the demand.

 A registry of copyrights was to be kept at Stationers' Hall, and an entry was to be taken as prima facie proof of proprietorship; an assignation of copyright recorded in the register was to be considered as having the force of a legal deed.
-Entry in the register was a necessary precondition to suing under the Act, but an omission did not affect the legal title, simply the ability to sue.
+Entry in the register was a necessary precondition to suing under the act, but an omission did not affect the legal title, simply the ability to sue.

 Copyright infringement

 Any illegal copies of work were forfeit, to become the property of the proprietor of the copyright, and could be recovered from their publisher by legal action.
 All editions published outside British jurisdiction were illegal; only the copyright proprietor was permitted to import them, and any unauthorized imports were likewise forfeit.
 Any illegally imported copies could be seized by customs agents, and fined on conviction at a rate of £10 plus double the value of each copy of the book.

-The Act extended throughout the British Empire.
-It was repealed by sections 36 and 37(2) of, and schedule 3 to, the Copyright Act 1911.
+The act extended throughout the British Empire.
+It was repealed by sections 36 and 37(2) of, and schedule 3 to, the Copyright Act 1911 (1 & 2 Geo.
+5. c.
+46).